tseemann/snippy/README.md

 ## Bundled binaries

-For Linux (compiled on Centos 7) and Mac OS X (compiled on Sierra Brew) all the binaries, JARs and scripts are included.
+For Linux (compiled on Centos 7) and macOS (compiled on High Sierra Brew) all the binaries, JARs and scripts are included.